The Lilac Bloomsday Association presents the 43rd running of the Lilac Bloomsday Run.

 The times associated with each color group, and the color groups themselves, aren’t determined until all the entries are in.
 Basically the computer divides the entire field into six groups based on the amount of space for each color at the start, as well as estimated finish times and other information we have available for each individual from past Bloomsdays, but that isn’t possible until all the information has been collected.

-We'll notify online entrants of their color group about a week before Bloomsday, by which time we'll have all the entries processed.
+We'll notify online entrants of their color group a few days before Bloomsday, by which time we'll have all the entries processed.
 Entrants who mail in their entries won't be able to receive notification in advance, but will find out their color group when they check in on Bloomsday weekend.

 You may read the Corporate Cup Entry Rules by clicking here.

 Bloomsday starts in waves.
 The first few groups are competitive wheelchair racers, beginning at 8:30 a.m.
 They're followed at 8:45 by elite (prize money) women.
 The first large group, which includes Elite, Second Seed, and Corporate Cup starts at 9:00 a.m.
 Entrants with yellow, green, orange, blue and red numbers start at intervals after that (to be determined on race morning).
 Timing of each runner will begin when he/she crosses the starting line, and ends when he/she crosses the finish.